 So, at the end of the day...think twice and choose wisely.

 5. Art of Maintenance – Golden Rules

 You may be struggling to maintain your e-scooter.
-I understand that was the problem for most riders at first.
-But eventually, you get familiar with a machine and come to realize that it will work better if you do so.
+I understand that was a problem for most riders at first.
+But eventually, you get familiar with the machine and come to realize that it will work better if you do so.

 One of the main answers on how to be safe on electric scooter is the regular electric scooter maintenance.
 You will reduce the risk of malfunctions significantly.